JeffTheHacker/ContingenciesFromObservations/readme.md

 # Purposes

 1. Serve as the accompanying code for ICRA 2021 paper: Contingencies from Observations.
-2. A framework for running scenarios with Precog models in Carla.
+2. A framework for running scenarios with PRECOG models in CARLA.

-## Installing Carla
+## Installing CARLA

-This repository requires Carla 0.9.8.
+This repository requires CARLA 0.9.8.
 Please navigate to carla.org to download the correct packages, or do the following:
 ```bash
 # Downloads hosted binaries
 wget http://carla-assets-internal.s3.amazonaws.com/Releases/Linux/CARLA_0.9.8.tar.gz